Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Thermalization

-Averaging over the operator distributions of Figures \ref{fig:pdist+Hint+SzSz}(a) and \ref{fig:pdist+Hint+SzSz}(b) weighted by the long time and thermal ensembles of a particular $T_3$ result in a single expectation value.
-Fig. \ref{fig:pDE + pTh Expect} provides a comparison between thermal and long time expectation values of $\hat{H}_{int}$ and the $\hat{O}_{Z_2}$ order parameter, across a chain of 11 sites, and for a variety of $T_3$.
-The general relationship between both types of expectation value and time $T_3$ is roughly consistent with the results in Fig. \ref{fig:noisy Rtime}, as the optimal ramp time coincides with the lowest interaction energy in the system and therefore the highest fidelity with the $Z_2$ ordered ground state.
+Averaging over the operator distributions of Figures \ref{fig:pdist+Hint+SzSz}(a) and \ref{fig:pdist+Hint+SzSz}(b) weighted by the long time and thermal ensembles of a particular $T_3$ result in two separate expectation values.
+Figure \ref{fig:pDE + pTh Expect} provides a comparison between thermal and long time expectation values of $\hat{H}_{int}$ and the order parameter $\hat{O}_{Z_2}$, across a chain of 11 sites, and for a variety of $T_3$.
+Despite the regime change, the general relationship between both types of expectation value and time $T_3$ is roughly consistent with the results in Figure \ref{fig:noisy Rtime}, as the optimal ramp time when minimal energy is added to the system coincides with the lowest interaction energy in the system and therefore the highest fidelity with the $Z_2$ ordered ground state.
 For durations shorter than the optimal fidelity, where diabatic excitation dominates, we see a clear divergence between the long time and thermal expectation values.
-The cause of this divergence can be seen in Fig. \ref{fig:pdist+Hint+SzSz}(c), which shows that for the shorter preparation time of $T_3=45tV_{dd}$ a majority of energy eigenstates have occupation probabilities below the Boltzmann distribution.
+The cause of this divergence can be seen in Figure \ref{fig:pdist+Hint+SzSz}(c), which shows that for the shorter preparation time of $T_3V_{dd}=45$ a majority of energy eigenstates have occupation probabilities below the Boltzmann distribution.
 However, as the duration of $T_3$ passes its optimum, and laser phase noise begins to dominate excitation, we see a clear convergence of the long time and thermal expectation values.
-In the case of $H_{int}$ the convergence is strong as soon as $T_3V_{dd}=60$, coinciding with a plateau of minimum energy seen for the same system size of 11 sites in Fig. \ref{fig:noisy Rtime}(b).
+In the case of $H_{int}$ the convergence is strong as soon as $T_3V_{dd}=60$, coinciding with a plateau of minimum energy seen for the same system size of 11 sites in Figure \ref{fig:noisy Rtime}(b).
 At the optimal $T_3$ there is not enough energy added to the system to differentiate the two expectation values.
 However, this strong convergence persists as phase noise excitations heat the system.
 In the case of the $\hat{O}_{Z_2}$ order parameter, a similar divergence of the two expectation values occurs at short $T_3$, along with convergence around the optimal time.
 For longer $T_3$, the expectation values for this parameter behave more erratically as can be expected given the large variance of the operator as a function of energy.
+Moreover, the long time expectation value is consistently above the thermal prediction as energy in the long time ensemble is spread over only the ground state and a few energy sectors with high transition rates, meaning that there is always some more occupancy in the perfectly $Z_2$ ordered ground state than would be predicted by the Boltzmann distribution that uniform exponential decay across all eigenstates.
 Despite this, there is still good convergence between the thermal and long time expectation values even for the $\hat{O}_{Z_2}$ operator.